anthonytedja/rPlace/README.md

 docker exec -it cassandra cqlsh -f "/docker-entrypoint-initdb.d/schema.cql"
 ```

+Make sure the javascript files inside the `static/` directory have devMode set to true.

-Run the service locally to view the interface on `localhost:8080` with `make` or `make run-dev` to run the docker containers in the foreground.
+Run the service locally to view the interface on `localhost:8080` with `make`.

 ```bash
 $ make